learn-co-students/nyc04-seng-ft-120720/41-react-router/README.md

 in the body of your function component, just like you would with `useState` or `useEffect`.

+Here's an example of using the `useParams` hook:

 ```js
 import { useParams } from "react-router-dom";